ABOUT US

 What is the best par-5 on the course?

-“Number 18 is a great finishing hole and very fun to play — crazy long at 640 yards, it’s a winding, uphill hole with the beautiful Kelly House as the backdrop.”
+“Number 18 is a great finishing hole and very fun to play — crazy long at 640 yards, it’s a winding, uphill hole with the beautiful Club House as the backdrop.”

 What is the best par-3 on the course?